 Church of the Master is a member of the Westerville Habitat Partnership, which is a group of local churches who work together with Habitat for Humanity of Delaware County.
+Click here to see their annual report.
 We are committed to developing our communities through improving housing situations for many of our area families.
 With this goal in mind, we seek opportunities to:

 Under the direction of the Westerville City School District’s Office of Pupil Services, this program provides students with educational services that address their English language and academic needs.

 Volunteers work with ESL teachers to help students with reading practice, writing, and vocabulary-building exercises.
 Volunteers typically work one hour a week.
 A one hour orientation by an ESL teacher is required prior to program participation.
 Tutors may join the program at any time.
 Visit their website for more information.